cesarcode-init/html-guide/README.md

 <!-- Comments don't show up on a webpage -->
 ```

 Thank you for your attention.
 I hope this course has been as informative as you expected.
-There is more to it, but covering every bit of HTML would distracting.
+There is more to it, but covering every bit of HTML would be distracting.
 I have picked up the most important tags which you will end up using sooner or later.

 For more, follow me on Instagram [@cesarcode.init](https://www.instagram.com/cesarcode.init/)